Miragon/robocorp-certification/README.md

 ### Setup Run Configurations

 1. Install `EnvFile` plugin for using JSON files instead of .env files
-   > Note: Dependent on the template you used while creating the project with `rcc` there might already be some
+   > ℹ️ Dependent on the template you used while creating the project with `rcc` there might already be some
    > environment variables under `/devdata`.
    > These environment variables are stored in a JSON file.